Surprises Galore at Local GOP's Lincoln Day Dinner

 a pre-speech chat with reporters, whether he had any interest in joining the growing field of Republicans who intend to run for Governor in 2018.
 “I’m happy where I’m at,” was the firm response of the Dean of the Belmont Law School.

-•If Alberto Gonzales, a transplanted Tennessee, was hesitant to join the crowd of GOP gubernatorial candidates, there were no few Republicans on hand at Lincoln Day who were more than eager to profess their willingness to run.
+•If Alberto Gonzales, a transplanted Tennessean, was hesitant to join the crowd of GOP gubernatorial candidates, there were no few Republicans on hand at Lincoln Day who were more than eager to profess their willingness to run.
 Whether announced or not, these worthies were already running, and their presence attested to the fact.

 Among them were U.S. Representative Diane Black